jroller33/Horiseon-Company-Website/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
   ## Description

   This is the front-end for a company's website.
-It has been refactored
+It has been refactored to use semantic elements, search engine optimization, and increased accessibility.
   ## Table of Contents
   - [Link](#link)
   - [Screenshot](#screenshot)